I admit I haven't posted much about making food for cats. There is one simple reason: Cats are finicky and they hate leftovers!

 Instructions:

-3. All nuts, seeds, grains, tablet-based supplements, and produce used in this recipe should be finely chopped for better digestibility, bioavailability, and distribution.
-(A food processor works great!)
+All nuts, seeds, grains, tablet based supplements, and produce used in this recipe should be finely chopped for better digestibility, bioavailability, and distribution.
+A food processor works great for this step!

-5. Mix fine-powder supplements and oils thoroughly into recipe.
+Fine powder supplements and oils should be thoroughly mixed into recipe.

-6. Add fish oils or other sources of omega 3 fatty acids at the time of feeding.
+Fish oils or other sources of omega 3 fatty acids should be added at the time of feeding.